14.1 – Liquidity Risk

 And if you are wondering what the little circumflex next to the name points to –

-SEBI here simply specifies that an AMC running a credit risk fund should invest 65% of the assets in corporate bonds, which are ‘below are below the investment grade, which means –
+SEBI here simply specifies that an AMC running a credit risk fund should invest 65% of the assets in corporate bonds, which are AA* and below investment grade, which means –

 - No spec on where the balance 35% gets invested